Every term that comes up during a desktop upgrade, repair, or buyback — explained clearly, with links to the relevant service pages.

 Not sure what your desktop needs?

-See desktop upgrade services →
+See desktop repair services →

 ← All Repair Terms